-Democrats select Milwaukee for 2020 national convention
+Dems pick Milwaukee for 2020 convention over Miami, Houston

 The president won Wisconsin and its 10 electoral votes by about 23,000 votes out of almost 3 million cast, the first time since 1984 that Republicans claimed the state in a presidential election.
 Afterward, Clinton took withering criticism for not once visiting Wisconsin as a general election candidate.

-Since then, Wisconsin voters have re-elected Democratic Sen. Tammy Baldwin, ousted Republican Gov. Scott Walker in favor of Democrat Tony Evers and the state's first black lieutenant governor, Mandela Barnes.
+Since then, Wisconsin voters have re-elected Democratic Sen. Tammy Baldwin and ousted Republican Gov. Scott Walker in favor of Democrat Tony Evers and the state's first black lieutenant governor, Mandela Barnes.

 Wisconsin Democrats pointed to those midterm election results as they lobbied Perez and DNC officials, and presidential candidates already are paying attention.
 Minnesota Sen. Amy Klobuchar came to Wisconsin in one of her first trips as a declared candidate.